Healthy weight calculator for children and teenagers

 The results explained:

-The result suggests your child is below a healthy weight for their age and height.
+The result suggests the child being measured is below a healthy weight for their age and height.

 Low weight for height and age can occur for many reasons.
-If your child is below a healthy weight or not growing, take them to see your GP or other health care provider.
+If a child is below a healthy weight or not growing, they should see a GP or other health care provider.

 Children’s growth can change over time, so it’s important to check your child’s height and weight every three months.